Genes or lifestyle:the bigger inheritance ?

 While the whole world accepts fairly easily today that we have a genetic predisposition to certain diseases, in other words we have inherited them from our parents, have we ever thought that maybe more than their DNA we have inherited their ‘lifestyle’.

 I bet most of the time if you wake up and drink three or four glasses of water or hot lemon and honey water, or tea or coffee, or eat soaked almonds, tulsi (basil) or garlic, it’s because you inherited the habit from someone at home.
-In some cases it would be some heath physician’s advice you are following.
+In some cases it would be some heath physician’s advice you are following because a need arose.
+But before there was need, there was habit.

 Let’s look at comfort foods: the foods that cheer us up or make us feel better.
 How do you think you got the idea of butter and toast or hot chocolate fudge or ice cream?
 I am sure there is no DNA that says ‘I like hot buttered toast’ that some of us got and some did not.
 Most of these come from our home environments.